Land Ownership and the Foundations of Democracy, Part One (What Made This Particular Destiny So Manifest?)

 You waited for the rain.
 You waited for the growth.
 You waited for the births.
 You waited for the universe to do its part.

 Sometimes it didn't.
 Often, even when it did, it took too long and was too slow and there was no way to rush it, but many ways to ruin it.
 This combination of intense human application and eternal patience is inconceivable generations later.
-Almost nothing works that way anymore – at least not the sorts of things to which you set your hand when young, ways of life we proudly carry from cradle to grave.
+Almost nothing works that way anymore – at least not the sorts of things to which you set your hand on purpose, to carry proudly from cradle to grave.

 You won’t find accounts of farmers going rogue in meaningful numbers, he claims.
-Presumably this is related to all that virtue and sacred fire.
-I have to think myself they couldn’t possibly have found the time or energy to be particularly corrupt.
-The immediate, tangible consequences of immorality or irresponsibility would be a sufficient deterrent should all else fail.
-Like playing in the traffic or juggling chainsaws, any screw-ups would be quickly self-correcting.
+Presumably this is related to all that “virtue” and “sacred fire,” but it also seems unlikely that any successful farmer could have found the time or energy to be particularly corrupt.
+The natural consequences of immorality or irresponsibility would be an immediate, self-inflicted deterrent.
+Like playing in the traffic or juggling chainsaws, any screw-ups would be painfully self-correcting.

 Agriculture… is our wisest pursuit, because it will in the end contribute most to real wealth, good morals and happiness.
 The wealth acquired by speculation and plunder, is fugacious in its nature, and fills society with the spirit of gambling.
 The moderate and sure income of husbandry, begets permanent improvement, quiet life, and orderly conduct both public and private.”